LukeGrahamLandry/Lox/bootstrap/clox/README.md

 Can do types from the bytecode by running through it and making a stack where the values are types.
 When you hit a condition, try both paths.

-## Exporting a Chunk

-constant array size: How many Values. bytecode array size: How many bytes. array of Values to be loaded to constants array. array of bytes that have all the data to be put in heap for Objs in constants array. array of bytecode.

-This could all be encoded as bytecode with a couple extra instructions:
-- GROW_CONSTANTS_ARRAY: faster to have this manually requested with the correct length at the beginning than making it an ArrayList.
-- LOAD_INLINE_CONSTANT: read the next few bytes as a Value into the constants array.
-  - If it's an obj, read the size of heap space to allocate then copy that many bytes into that space.

-That could even save the state of a program during execution, and it could start where it left off.
-Just have a JUMP after data loading that skips to where the ip was before.

 ### Line number tracking

 run-length encoding is much better than the original but still feels dumb since the lines are almost always sequential